utdata/icj-class/js/js-in-class-04.md

 ## Copy our function

-- Create a new script tag under our HTML but before the closing `</body>` tag.
+- Create a new script tag under the HTML we added, but just before the closing `</body>` tag.
 - Let's add a copy of our `makeBetterName` function into `form.html` inside the script tag.

 It script should look like this: